 Think about the dream that you have for the kind of life that you want and focus on activities that help you create that dream.

-Get Clear on Your Needs and Requirements
+Get Clear on Your Needs and relationship requirements

 Often when we get deeply involved with someone very quickly and we end up getting hurt, chances are we probably overlooked some red flags.

-And being highly conscious of your needs and requirements will also help you when you do reconnect because then you can see if you want to go into deeper levels of involvement with him.
+And being highly conscious of your needs and relationship requirements will also help you when you do reconnect because then you can see if you want to go into deeper levels of involvement with him.

-With a deep awareness of your needs and requirements, you’ll then be better able to see if he can meet your needs and requirements before you go into deeper levels of involvement with him.
+With a deep awareness of your needs and relationship requirements, you’ll then be better able to see if he can meet your needs and relationship requirements before you go into deeper levels of involvement with him.

 When You’re Afraid to Step Back